-- Preliminary Documented Safety Analysis for the Uranium Processing Facility (RP-EF-801768-A191) (CNS 2017a); - UPF Calculation Cover Sheet: Evaluation of Radiological and Toxicological Exposure for the Uranium Processing Facility (DAC-EF-801768-A084) (CNS 2017b); - Safety Analysis Report for the 9215 Complex (Y/MA-7886, Rev. 13) (CNS 2015d); and - Safety Analysis Report for the 9204-2E Facility (Y/SAR-003, Rev. 13) (CNS 2015e).
+- "Preliminary Documented Safety Analysis for the Uranium Processing Facility" (RP-EF-801768-A191) (CNS 2017a); - "UPF Calculation Cover Sheet: Evaluation of Radiological and Toxicological Exposure for the Uranium Processing Facility" (DAC-EF-801768-A084) (CNS 2017b); - "Safety Analysis Report for the 9215 Complex" (Y/MA-7886, Rev. 10, DCN-03) (CNS 2015d); and - "Safety Analysis Report for the 9204-2E Facility" (Y/SAR-003, Rev. 11) (CNS 2015e).

 In addition, NNSA utilized subject-matter experts at Y-12 to develop input data for the analysis in this SA.
 Those data are documented in a Data Call reference document (CNS 2020b).
 This SA uses unclassified and publicly-releasable data derived from the safety-basis documents and the Data Call reference document to define the earthquake accident scenarios and input parameters for the analysis in this SA.
+As previously documented in the 2001 SWEIS and the 2011 SWEIS, NNSA has determined that hazardous chemicals released in accidents would not result in irreversible or other serious health effects (see also Appendix C, comment-response 27).
+Consequently, the analysis in this SA focus on the potential impacts associated with radiological releases.

 The potential impacts of accidental radiological releases associated with the earthquake accident scenarios were determined using the MELCOR Accident Consequence Code Systems (MACCS) computer code.
 MACCS is a DOE/NRC sponsored computer code that has been widely used in support of probabilistic risk assessments for the nuclear power industry and in support of safety and NEPA documentation for facilities throughout the DOE complex.
 MACCS models the consequences of an accident that releases a plume of radioactive materials to the atmosphere.
-Should such an accidental release occur, the radioactive gases and aerosols in the plume would be transported by the prevailing wind while dispersing in the atmosphere.
+Should such an accidental release occur, the radioactive gases and aerosols in the plume would be transported by the prevailing wind at the time of release while dispersing in the atmosphere.
+MACCS allows up to a year of meteorological conditions to be evaluated based on meteorological data measurements, and the plume is released into each set of sampled weather conditions (i.e., wind speed, wind direction, atmospheric stability, and precipitation rate), creating a statistical distribution of results.
 The environment would be contaminated by radioactive materials deposited from the plume, and workers and the population would be exposed to radiation.
 The objectives of a MACCS calculation are to estimate the range and probability of the health impacts induced by the radiation exposures.